samfeldstein/personal-site-astro/src/pages/blog/dance.md

 I've been dancing West Coast Swing for about five months now.
 I started in I think June in New Orleans, but then I spent August at home and there's no WCS in Des Moines, so I didn't take it up again until October when I rented a place in Boulder.
 By that time I was in dire need of a refresher.

 So I'm learning.
-And when I learn a thing, **it helps me to try and figure out what the thing *actually is.*** I've written about this before in a post called [What Is Rain](../what-is-rain/).
-Basically what you do is try to cut to the core of an idea and identify the fundamental structure or process underlying it.
+And when I learn a thing, **it helps me to try and figure out what the thing *actually is.*** I've written about this before in a post called [*What is Rain?*](/blog/what-is-rain/).
+Basically what you do is try to cut to the core of an idea and identify the fundamental structure or process underlying it. **The goal is gain an intuitive understanding of the thing.**

 In that other piece the example was, *What is a car?* And the answer (taken from my poetry professor) was, *A car is a chair with four wheels.*

-**The goal is to understand the thing intuitively.**

 We're not capturing the idea.
 We're building the key. **The definition is the key** to the door to the room, and in the room is the idea.